IamSreeman/IamSreeman.github.io/pages/collections/projects.md

 - Generated different projections for India under different intervention parameters.
 - By varying intervention parameters in the modified model we concluded that testing-quarantining is more efficient in controlling the pandemic than lockdowns.<br>
 <a href="https://github.com/iamsreeman/Nonlinear-dynamics" class="button"  target="_blank">GitHub</a><br>

-##### Special and General Relativity (April 2020)
-*Guide: Summer of Science mentor under Maths and Physics Club, IIT Bombay*
-- Studied the principles of relativity.
-Started with Special Relativity and then read the mathematical prerequisites for General Relativity.
-- Studied General Relativity till Schwarzschild metric and analyzed the properties of Schwarzschild black holes in Schwarzschild coordinates and Eddington–Finkelstein coordinates.<br>
-<a href="https://github.com/IamSreeman/LaTeX/raw/master/Special%20and%20General%20Relativity.pdf" class="button"  target="_blank">View PDF</a><br>